lennyleadership/pilgrim_dairy/content/collection/22 The Cross of Calgary by Jessie Penn-Lewis/The_Cross_of_Calvary.md

 <h4>The Cross to the Natural Man</h4>

-"The natural man receiveth not the things of the Spirit... they are foolishness unto him."—1 Corinthians 2:14.
+"The natural man receiveth not the things of the Spirit... they are foolishness unto him." — 1 Corinthians 2:14.

 "The word of the cross is to them that are perishing foolishness." — 1 Corinthians 1:18.
 "Christ crucified, unto Jews a stumbling-block, and unto Gentiles foolishness." — 1 Corinthians 1:23.